Is there anything better than chicken wings? Well, maybe only smoked chicken wings!

 I guarantee you will turn you into the smoked chicken master at your next backyard cooking session.

-What your favorite chicken wing recipe?
+What is your favorite chicken wing recipe?

 Still Hungry For More?